Boating Information

 The boat ramp currently has only a gravel surface.
 If you anticipate that your vehicle may have problems on the gravel, we will launch your boat with our 4-wheel-drive vehicle.

-We have very limited space for boats over 16 feet in length, so we cannot guarantee availability or convenience of docking space for such boats.
+We have limited space for boats over 16 feet in length, so we cannot guarantee availability or convenience of docking space for such boats.

 Invading Aquatic Species